JAGDF/flappy-bird/README.md

 # games
 The flappy bird game files are here.
-Upload all the .JSON files to your computer.
+Upload all the files to your computer if you want.
 Coded in more than 2 languages.